 Whether you have your return receipts yet or not, you still must come to the booth to receive your subsidy.
 If you do not come to the booth during this time, you will not be eligible for the reimbursement.
 We will provide instructions for submitting any return receipts at the booth.
 To save time, please bring some form of ID (unless you used it to borrow hardware).

 If you carpooled here or purchased multiple tickets on one receipt, please come as a group to help us combine your subsidies.
+We can only reimburse people who come to the booth, and cannot reimburse individuals on behalf of others.

 In order to be eligible for the subsidy, you must be an accepted attendee and have checked in at registration.
 All expenses must have an accompanying itemized receipt.
 Subsidies may only be applied to transportation or gas costs, and may not be applied to travel upgrades (e.g. premium class, priority boarding), change fees, food, or other incidental expenses.
 We reserve the right to deny reimbursement.